“Thanks, but I would have remembered!”

 Your sister emails you to remind you that your mother's birthday is in 2 days, because you sometimes forget birthdays.
 You want her to know that you didn't forget about it this time.
-You write back and say:
+You write back and saying this.

 Thanks, but I would have remembered!

 Whenever you hear "I would have ___", you can always imagine that the sentence ends with "...if ___".
-For the example above, the speaker is trying to say "I would have remembered even if you hadn't emailed me."
+For example:

 But you would also say the same thing if your sister mentions that she remind you of your father's birthday six months ago: